-Since March 2019, Atlin has been leading the Ontario team investigating corruption risk in the environmental assessment process for mining projects (M4SDII) for Transparency International.
-Atlin has also worked for the Eabametoong First Nation since 2014 as an assessment consultant, working on environmental assessment and strategic planning, and aids in community capacity building.
+From March 2019 to August 2020, Atlin led the Ontario team investigating corruption risk in the environmental assessment process for mining projects (M4SDII) for Transparency International.
+She is currently leading a similar project for TI Canada looking at Newfoundland and Labrador.
+Atlin has also worked for the Eabametoong First Nation since 2014 as an assessment consultant.
 She was a core team in the strategic environmental assessment of Wood Buffalo National Park from 2016 to 2018.

 Atlin holds many scholarships and was awarded the 2017 Rita R. Hamm Impact Assessment Excellence Award from the International Association for Impact Assessment, as well as a SSHRC Doctoral Award and Joseph-Armand Bombardier Award.
 She has a Masters of Global Governance from the Balsillie School of International Affairs and a Masters in the Study of Law from the University of Western Ontario.